pytest-dev/pytest-testinfra/doc/source/examples.rst

                 images = ["debian:jessie"]

             # If the test has a destructive marker, we scope TestinfraBackend
-            # at function level (eg: executing for each test).
+            # at function level (i.e. executing for each test).
 If not we scope
-            # at session level (eg: all tests will share the same container)
+            # at session level (i.e. all tests will share the same container)
             if getattr(metafunc.function, "destructive", None) is not None: scope = "function"
             else: